Sanam Pasha: The Sanam Pasha band

-The Sanam Pasha band is the first all-female rock band in Iran, which staged their first show on August 25, 2018 in Tehran.
-Despite the fact that, due to certain laws, only women were allowed to buy the tickets, the show sold out in two days.
-The band's members Sanam Pasha (vocalist, songwriter and the founder), Bita Sadeghi (Electric guitar), Rima Hassan Zadeh (Bass guitar), Armina Jafari (Drums), with the company of guest members Forooq Fazli (keyboard), Ava Hosseini (Backing vocalist), and Nava Hosseini (Backing vocalist), staged the band's first show.
+The Sanam Pasha band is the first all-female rock band in Iran, which staged their first show on August 25, 2018, in Tehran. even though, due to certain laws, only women were allowed to buy the tickets, the show sold out in two days.
+The band's members are Sanam Pasha (vocalist, songwriter, and the founder), Bita Sadeghi (Electric guitar), Rima Hassan Zadeh (Bass guitar), Armina Jafari (Drums), with the company of guest members Forooq Fazli (keyboard), Ava Hosseini (Backing vocalist), and Nava Hosseini (Backing vocalist), staged the band's first show.